 Fish smells can be one of the worst car odours to eliminate.
 But where do they come from, and, more importantly, how do you get rid of them?
 WhoCanFixMyCar has a few solutions

 Guide to fishy smells:

 The smell may just be coming from food that has gone mouldy, in which case your car will require a deep clean.
-You can undertake this cleaning process yourself or employ a professional cleaning service if you think that you cannot tackle it yourself.
+You can undertake this cleaning process yourself or employ a professional cleaning service if you don't fancy getting your hands dirty.

 Antifreeze can smell fishy and may leak into your car through the heating system.

 It is possible for it to leak through your radiator's heater core with its stench then getting blown out through the blower.
 It may have leaked for a number of reasons.
 This can range from a loose clamp to a bad hose.
-The best bet is to have it seen over by a mechanic.
-They will look over the heater core and its control valve which will get you the answers you need.
+The best bet is to have it seen to by a mechanic; they will be able to tell you exactly what's wrong.

 The smell of dead fish is far from a pleasant one, nor are the mental images that it conjures.